EyeSaberDC/Beatmap-Link-Generator/README.md

 ## Disclaimer

-This tool is not officially affiliated with osu!.
+This tool is not officially affiliated with osu!
 Use it responsibly and at your own risk.

 ## Legal Notice